 Cornell University has a kosher restaurant “104West!” most months, but it’s entirely possible it’ll be closed during the summer months.
 It is the only kosher restaurant upstate between Monticello and Rochester.
 Additionally, the Cornell Dairy Bar’s famous ice cream (located on campus in Stocking Hall) is kosher certified by the OU.
 [Note: Cornell’s campus and kosher restaurant “104West!” is currently only open to Cornell students and faculty due to COVID restrictions on campus.
 These restrictions should be lifted once the COVID concerns have passed.]

 By mid-afternoon, it’s time to head home.
 The near mid-point, for us, between Ithaca and Long Island, is Monticello, where we can stop just off Route 17 for dinner at either The Flame (burgers) or Fialkoffs Pizza (Pizza Palace).
 Lots more Catskills kosher restaurants and markets in the region too.
+Other option is to go via PA/NJ and have dinner in Teaneck.
 Head home (and hopefully don’t hit too much traffic in the Bronx).

-With more time, and an open border with Canada, I’d love to extend this road trip as a loop, continuing into Canada across Niagara Falls with stops in Toronto (which has an amazing kosher food scene), Thousand Islands, Ottawa (some kosher options available), Mont-Tremblant (most likely a winter specific destination), and Montreal (also an awesome kosher restaurant scene), before driving back to NYC, with additional stops along the way in the Adirondacks, Lake George, and Hudson Valley region.
+With more time and an open border with Canada, I’d love to extend this road trip as a loop, continuing into Canada across Niagara Falls with stops in Toronto (which has an extensive kosher food scene), Thousand Islands, Ottawa (some kosher options available), Mont-Tremblant (most likely a winter-specific destination), and Montreal (also an awesome kosher restaurant scene), before driving back to NYC, with additional stops along the way in the Adirondacks, Lake George, and Hudson Valley region.
 This is obviously a much much longer trip, but one that incorporates both beautiful nature and great kosher restaurants along the way.

 For more on some Halachos related to roadtrips, check out this article.

-- AllTrails – excellent website and app to get details on hikes, difficult, length, elevation, pics, and more.
+- AllTrails – excellent website and app to get details on hikes, difficulty, length, elevation, pics, and more.

 What places and things to do did I miss that you’d recommend?
 Comment below.